Avaiga/taipy-doc/docs/manuals/gui/binding.md

 !!! note "Defining a page scope"
-    A page scope, where variables used in a page definition are searched, is the module where the page *instance* (an instance of the `Markdown^` or the `Html^` classes), **not** the text of the page.
+    A page scope, where variables used in a page definition are searched, is the module where the page *instance* (an instance of the `Markdown^`, `Html^` or `(taipy.)gui.builder.Page^` classes), **not** the text of the page.

 This mechanism allows pages to bind to local variables declared on their own module.
 These variables may not be exposed to other modules of the application.<br/>
 Global variables (the ones declared in the *\_\_main\_\_* module), on the other hand, can be used in all page content definitions.
-The module where the page is defined does not need to import the global variables if they are not used in the Python code of the module.
+The module where the page is defined does not need to import the global variables if they are not used in the Python code for that module.

 !!! example "Example"
     Say you want to create a page that represents some evaluation of an expression using two variables.
 The first variable would be global for the application.
-But the second variable does not need to be exposed to the rest of the application, so we store it as a local variable in the module where the page is defined.<br/>
+But, the second variable does not need to be exposed to the rest of the application, so we store it as a local variable in the module where the page is defined.<br/>
-    We create a *pages* package, where we can create the file `page.py`, which is the module file where the page would be declared:
+    We create a *pages* package.
+In this package we create the file `page.py`, which is the module file where we would declare the page:

     ```python linenums="1"  title="pages/page.py"
     from taipy.gui import Markdown